California-Data-Collaborative/ami-connect/README.md

 Use the `deploy.sh` script to deploy new code to your AMI Connect pipeline.
 As of this writing, the script bootstraps a deploy environment on the server, then remotely executes a script that builds a new Docker container with Airflow.

-You'll need to tell the script the name of your environment, which should match the AWS profile name you used to run Terraform.
+You'll need to tell the script the name of your environment, which should match the name of your environment in Terraform.
+(The script uses Terraform outputs to configure itself).

 Example deploy:
 ```
 sh deploy.sh <my profile name>
 ```

+You should see the script build a new Docker container and restart Airflow.
+Your Airflow site will be down momentarily and running DAGs will be killed.
+After 30s, the site should come back.

 ### Run Airflow application locally (rarely necessary)